wanglaibao/http4k/src/docs/guide/modules/webdriver/index.md

 ### About

-A basic Selenium WebDriver API implementation for **http4k** HttpHandlers, which runs completely out of container (no network) for ultra fast tests.
+A basic Selenium WebDriver API implementation for **http4k** HttpHandlers, which runs completely out of container (no network) for ultra fast tests, backed by JSoup.

 | Feature | Supported | Notes |
 |---------|-----------|-------|